 Along with training the basic commands, you can use clicker training to reduce negative behaviors.
 The key isn’t punishing the bad behavior but redirecting it to something you want the cat to do.

-Simple tricks work to deter behavior, such as double-sided sticky tape on your couch.
-Then, if your cat tries to scratch, interrupt it.
-When your cat scratches its scratching post or mat, use a click and treat as a reward.
+Simple tricks can work to deter the behavior, such as double-sided sticky tape on your couch.
+Then, ensure that you offer your cat an alternative scratching area to use instead.
+When your cat scratches the scratching post or mat, use a click and treat as a reward.

 4. Don’t Do Too Much Too Fast

-A cat that isn’t responding to training may simply not understand what you’re asking of it.
+A cat that isn’t responding to training may simply not understand what you’re expecting from them.
 Trying to accomplish too much at once, especially in an older cat or a cat that has some negative associations, is a recipe for setbacks.

-No matter your cat’s age or breed, you can train it to basic commands and tricks with clicker training.
+No matter your cat’s age or breed, you can train them to learn basic commands and tricks with clicker training.
 It’s also a great option to reduce unwanted behaviors in a positive way and alleviate any fears or stress your cat had in the past with punishment.
-Whatever your goals, regular training sessions and consistency are the secret formulas for success.
+Whatever your goals, regular training sessions, a clear plan with small achievable steps, and consistency are the secret formulas for success.